seek-oss/html-sketchapp-cli/README.md

 ```

-## Symbol master middleware
+## Symbol middleware

-It is possible to define symbol master middleware either in separete file or as inline function in config file.
-The asketch generator calls the middleware function when looping symbol masters.
+It is possible to define symbol (master) middleware either in separete file or as inline function in config file.
+The asketch generator calls the middleware function when looping symbols.

 ### Separate middleware file

-`html-sketchapp-cli --symbol-master-middleware 'symbol-master-middleware.js'`
+`html-sketchapp-cli --symbol-middleware 'symbol-middleware.js'`

-Example symbol master middleware to set symbolID based on symbol name and suffix:
+Example symbol middleware to set symbolID based on symbol name and suffix
 ```
 module.exports = ({ symbol, item, suffix }) => {
     symbol.setId(`${item.dataset.sketchSymbol}${suffix}`);